mdconaway/sails-ember-rest/README.md

 * Sails integration
   * [ ] Pubsub integration (Partially Implemented)
   * [X] Provide a helper to serialize as JSON API for custom endpoints
+  * [ ] Enable configuration for blacklisting / whitelisting fields for projection queries
   * [ ] Additional configuration options (to be expanded)

 ## Contributing